Sitecore/jss/docs/data/routes/guides/error-handling-debugging/common-pitfalls/en.md

 ---

 ## Placeholder naming conventions
-Multiple placeholders with same name within same JSS component are not allowed.
+Multiple placeholders with same name within the same JSS component are not allowed.